padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 The x-axis is the deltaNDVI, while the y-axis is the number of pixels (i.e., count) for a deltaNDVI.
-Majority of the pixels fall between -0.1 and 0.1.
+Majority of the change pixels fall between -0.1 and 0.1.

 ## Detect land clearing